thinkful-ei26/trisha-wc-client/README.md

 :grey_exclamation: **`ref`** on RecipeForm is needed so that the search form is able to access the input text.
 If I leave it out, my component dies.

 :star: :star: :star: **React Router** When I submitted my first deployed version of the app, I was waiting to use React `Router` until I had enough time to code some of the POST MVP features like multi-user login and registration form.
 I ran this by my mentor, we agreed that since MVP features of my app is similar to a one-page application, we thought it didn't make sense to use React `Router` at that point.
 But, I added it in for you on the InfoModal, RecipeForm, and Surprise views so that the userflow is better and the endpoint makes sense whenever a user clicks on a different view.
 Hope this is okay.
-I realize this app is a work in progress. :sweat:
+I realize this app is a work in progress. :smiley:

 ## MVP Requirements (completed)